-50-year-old Raymond Zack waded into San Francisco Bay and stood calmly in the 54-degree water, apparently waiting to die.
+50-year-old Raymond Zack waded into the surf on an Alameda, California beach and stood calmly in the 54-degree water, apparently waiting to die.
 His suicide took nearly an hour, but eventually he drowned, with no rescue attempts from any of the 75 San Franciscans who gathered on the shore to watch the entire tragedy.

 Why didn’t anyone try to rescue the man?